menu

 Aspermont is a tiny town located in the state of Texas.
 With a population of 775 people and just one neighborhood, Aspermont is the 870th largest community in Texas.

-Aspermont is a blue-collar town, with 44.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Aspermont, you'll notice that it is more blue-collar than most other communities in America.
+44.01% of Aspermont’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Aspermont is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Aspermont who work in sales jobs (11.29%), office and administrative support (10.60%), and management occupations (9.68%).

 Overall, Aspermont’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.